urbit/urbit/README.md

 ### Obtaining the macOS SDK

-If you are trying to build software for macOS, you will need to get macOS SDK tarball and put it in the the right place.
+If you are trying to build software for macOS, you will need to get a macOS SDK tarball and put it in the the right place.
 Otherwise, you will get an error like this: